German Unity Day

 An alternative choice to commemorate the reunification could have been the day the Berlin Wall came down: 9 November 1989, which coincided with the anniversary of the proclamation of the German Republic in 1918, and the defeat of Hitler's first coup in 1923.
-However, 9 November was also the anniversary of the first large-scale Nazi-led pogroms against Jews in 1938 (Kristallnacht), so the day was considered inappropriate as a national holiday (see 9 November in German history).
+However, 9 November was also the anniversary of the first large-scale Nazi-led pogroms against Jews in 1938 (Reichspogromnacht), so the day was considered inappropriate as a national holiday (see 9 November in German history).
 Therefore, 3 October 1990, the day of the formal reunification, was chosen instead.
 It replaced the "German Unity Day" on 17 June, the national holiday of the Federal Republic of Germany from 1954.

 History

 Germany has historically associated various dates with its nationhood and unity.

 Imperial Germany

 Before 1871, in the area where the single state of Germany now exists, different kingdoms and principalities existed.
 After the unification of Germany, and the Founding of the Empire 1871, there was still no common national holiday.
 The Sedantag was, however, celebrated every year on 2 September, recalling the decisive victory in the Franco-Prussian War on 2 September 1870.

 Before the Empire was founded in 1872, there were calls for a national holiday, and there were three suggestions.
 No decision was made.
 Until 1873, the Sedantag was moved to 18 January or the day of the Frankfurt Treaty (10 May 1871).
 The Sedantag would soon also be celebrated at the universities and in many German cities.
 It never occurred to them to think about "Empire Parade" or "Emperor's Birthday".
 Some Culture Ministers of the states, especially in Prussia, decided that the Sedantag would be an official festival in schools.
 Upon many suggestions, the date of the Emperor's proclamation on 18 January would be established as day of remembrance.
 Emperor Wilhelm I declined this: "This was also the day of the first Prussian coronation of the king, which should not fall into the shadow of a united German holiday."

+Despite this, the Day of the founding of the German Empire was still celebrated locally and nationally to some degree.
+These celebrations continued in the Weimar Republic and Nazi Germany.
+Following World War II, East Germany completely abandoned the holiday, while West Germany still celebrated it on a smaller scale.
+West Germany did acknowledge the centennial of the German Empire as the founding of the German state in 1871.